AtypicalAsian/AtypicalAsian/README.md

 ### About Me 🥸

-- 👩🏻‍💻 ex-SWE Intern @ NCR Voyix, Fair Observer
+- 👩🏻‍💻 Incoming SWE @ Meta
 - 🎓 Senior @ Denison University
 - ☁️ Interested in Full Stack Development and Cloud Computing
-- 😊 I’m open to New Grad Software Engineer/Developer Positions
 - 🦸🏻‍♂️ Marvel, DC and comics nerd
 - Check out my <a href="https://nic-nguyen-dev.vercel.app/">personal website</a> to get to know me better